litestar-org/litestar-vite/docs/usage/inertia.rst

 Lazy Loading
 ~~~~~~~~~~~~

-If you would like to conditionally return data to the client based on the reuqest using Inertia deferred data, you can use the `lazy` function.
+If you would like to conditionally return data to the client based on the request using Inertia deferred data, you can use the `lazy` function.

-This mehtod allows for deferred execution of methods.
-Under normal cases, the data or callable referened in the lazy function will not be executed.
+This method allows for deferred execution of methods.
+Under normal cases, the data or callable referenced in the lazy function will not be executed.
 However, if the client requests the partial data or component, the element will be executed and rendered in the response.

 It works with sync and async callables as well as static values.